schoeberl/lipsi/README.md

 Chisel made it possible that the design of all of the above took less than [14 hours](log.md).

+## Tapeout

+The Lipsi processor is beeing taped out in the [with Tiny Tapeout](https://github.com/schoeberl/tt06-lipsi).
+See a rendering of the actual [GDS II](https://schoeberl.github.io/tt06-lipsi/) file.

 ## Getting Started

 You need `sbt` and a `JVM` installed.
 Scala and Chisel are downloaded when